Zyro is a speed and affordability-focused website builder. That’s an ideal combo for solopreneurs and small businesses

 As you can see, Zyro does not offer multiple website editors.
 Instead, it offers two different paths to set up your website.
 Whether you'd like to start with a blank canvas, or skip the theme selection process and get a more custom website, depends entirely on you.
 Either way, it will be a fast and easy process.

 Both AI and template websites are edited using the very same Zyro editor.
 Overall, I found it to be rather simple: but all the main design features were there, and it quickly became one of my favorite visual editors out there – it's a proper DIY website builder experience, that still manages to be very simple.

 When you choose to "Add Section", you get to choose from a variety of different pre-made zones, fitting with the style and color scheme of your theme.

-And then, I could choose from 11 different types of elements to add on those sections.
+And then, I could choose from 12 different types of elements to add on those sections.
 This includes text, buttons, images, galleries, videos, maps, and contact forms among others.